e-dream-ai/backend/README.md

 ### Database

-Database configurations to connect with a snapshot instance or locally [here](src/database/README.md).
+Database configurations to connect with a development instance or locally [here](src/database/README.md).

 ## Deployment process